DaveBackus/Data_Bootcamp_Book/graphs1.md

 # Python graphics: Matplotlib fundamentals

 ---
 **Overview.**  We introduce and apply Python's popular graphics package, Matplotlib.
-We do this in Jupyter using an IPython notebook.
+We produce line plots, bar charts, scatterplots, and more.
+We do all this in Jupyter using an IPython notebook.

 **Python tools.**  Graphing with Matplotlib: dataframe methods, the `plot(x,y)` function, figure and axis objects.